-Over the last several years, explanation has again entered mainstream AI research (e.g., Gunning & Aha 2019).
-This is in part because of advances in machine learning, such as deep learning, that have refocused attention on the need for interpretability and explainability of internal representations and processing in AI agents in general (Gilpin et al. 2018; Rudin 2019).
-However, explanation of knowledge-based AI systems too is important for reasons of fairness, transparency, accountability, trustworthiness, and human understanding and learning.

-In this paper, we take the two ideas from explanations in expert systems and tutoring systems mentioned above as our starting points for generating explanations in knowledge systems: (1) Use of the knowledge of the design of an AI agent as the basis for generating explanations, and (2) human-centered question-answering as the basic mechanism for generation of explanations.
-We add a third idea to this mix: Given that most practical AI agents, for example almost all intelligent tutoring systems, come with a User Guide that contains knowledge about the domain, design and operation of the agent (Ko et al. 2011), might the User's Guide act as a basis for generating explanations?
-Note that almost by definition, the User Guide contains information about many types of explanations that users want.
-For example, a User Guide for an AI agent typically contains information about the domain of the agent, the vocabulary for representing the domain knowledge, the tasks and subtasks the agent accomplishes (what it does), the knowledge and the data the agent uses (its basic components), the methods in the agent that use the knowledge to accomplish its tasks (how the agent accomplishes its tasks), as well as the operation of the agent (how to use the agent).
+Over the last five or six years, explanation has again entered mainstream AI research (e.g., Gunning & Aha 2019).
+This is in part because of advances in machine learning, such as deep learning, that have refocused attention on the need for interpretability and explainability of internal representations and processing in AI agents in general.
+In this paper, we take the two ideas from explanations in expert systems and tutoring systems mentioned above as our starting points: (1) use of the knowledge of the design of an AI agent as the basis for generating explanations and (2) human-centered question-answering as the basic mechanism for generation of explanations.
+We add a third idea to this mix: given that most practical AI agents, for example almost all intelligent tutoring systems, come with a User Guide that contains knowledge about the domain, design and operation of the agent (Ko et al. 2011), might the User's Guide act as a basis for generating explanations?
+Note that by definition, the User Guide contains information about many types of explanations that users want.
+For example, a User Guide for an AI agent typically contains information about the domain of the agent, the vocabulary for representing the domain knowledge, the functions of the agent (what it does), the structure of the agent (its components), the behaviors of the agent (the internal processing of the agent), as well as the operation of the agent (how to use the agent).
 However, few humans actually read the User's Guide in any detail (Rettig 1991; Novick and Ward 2006; Mehlenbacher et. al. 2002).
+Instead, most users want answers to their questions on demand, as and when needed.
+Thus, (3) we propose to use the User Guide to generate answers to users' questions.
+To put it another way, we recast explanations in AI agents in intelligent learning environments as an interactive User Guide for answering users' questions.
+A corollary here is that we seek to identify the design knowledge a Users' Guide must contain to act as a basis for generating explanations.